label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get labeling status

 Get information about the labeling status.
 This endpoint returns the number of user labels per label type in the `labeling_counts` field, which are `true` and `false` in binary workspaces and the category ids in multiclass workspaces.
 A number between 0-100 that reflects when a new model will be trained is included in the response too.
-The `labeling_counts` may contain weak labels count too.
+The `labeling_counts` may contain weak labels count aswell.

 ::::{tab-set}
 :::{tab-item} Binary mode